An Optimal Affine Invariant Smooth Minimization Algorithm: Introduction

-While the dependence in $O(1/\sqrt{\epsilon})$ of the complexity bound in \citet{Nest83} is optimal, the constant in front of that bound still depends on a few parameters which vary with implementation: the choice of norm and prox regularization function.
-This means in particular that, everything else being equal, this bound is not invariant with respect to an affine change of coordinates, so the complexity bound varies while the intrinsic complexity of problem~\eqref{eq:min-pb} remains unchanged.
-Here, we show one possible fix for this inconsistency, by choosing a norm and a prox term for the algorithm in \citep{Nest83,Nest03} which make its iterations and complexity invariant by a change of coordinates.
+While the dependence in $1/\sqrt{\varepsilon}$ of the complexity bound in \citet{Nest83} is optimal in $\varepsilon$, the various factors in front of that bound contain parameters which can heavily vary with implementation, i.e. the choice of norm and prox regularization function.
+In fact, the full upper bound on the iteration complexity of the optimal algorithm in \citep{Nest03a} is written

+where $L$ is the Lipschitz constant of the gradient, $d(x^\star)$ the value of the prox at the optimum and $\sigma$ its strong convexity parameter, all varying with the choice of norm and prox.
+This means in particular that, everything else being equal, this bound is not invariant with respect to an affine change of coordinates.

+Arguably then, the complexity bound varies while the intrinsic complexity of problem~\eqref{eq:min-pb} remains unchanged.
+Optimality in~$\varepsilon$ is thus no guarantee of computational efficiency, and a poorly parameterized optimal method can exhibit far from optimal numerical performance.
+On the other hand, optimal choices of norm and prox, hence of $L$ and $d$ should produce affine invariant bounds.
+Hence, affine invariance, besides its implications in terms of numerical stability, can also act as a guide to optimally choose norm and prox.

+Here, we show how to choose an underlying norm and a prox term for the algorithm in \citep{Nest83,Nest03} which make its iterations and complexity invariant by a change of coordinates.
+In Section~\ref{s:aff}, we construct the norm as the Minkowski gauge of centrally symmetric sets $Q$, then derive the prox using a definition of the regularity of Banach spaces used by \citep{Judi08b} to derive concentration inequalities.
+These systematic choices allow us to derive an affine invariant bound on the complexity of the algorithm in \citep{Nest83}.

+When $Q$ is an $\ell_p$ ball, we show that this complexity bound is optimal for most, but not all, high dimensional regimes in $(n,\varepsilon)$.
+In Section~\ref{s:holder}, we thus extend our results to much more general problems, deriving a new algorithm to optimize H\"older smooth functions using $p$-uniformly convex prox functions.
+This extends the results of \citep{Nemi85} by incorporating adaptivity to the H\"older continuity of the gradient, and those of \citep{Nest15} by allowing general uniformly convex prox functions, not just strongly convex ones.

+These additional degrees of freedom allow us to match optimal complexity lower bounds derived in Section~\ref{s:lp-balls} from \citep{Guzm13} when optimizing on $\ell_p$ balls, with adaptivity in the H\"older smoothness parameter and Lipschitz constant as a bonus.
+This means that, on $\ell_p$-balls at least, our complexity bounds are optimal not only in terms of target precision $\varepsilon$, but also in terms of smoothness and problem dimension.
+This shows that, in the $\ell_p$ setting at least, affine invariance does indeed lead to optimal complexity.